`` Corruption case by police dog '' that steals stuffed animals for charity is discovered

 Ruh-Roh!
 Franklin police dog caught stealing from toy donation bin

-The incident was discovered around December 19, 2019, just before Christmas.
-The Franklin City Police Station kept toys and other items in the station to donate to the Santa Foundation , which is doing free gifts to disadvantaged children in nearby areas including the city.
+The incident was discovered around December 19, 2019, ahead of Christmas.
+The Franklin Police Station kept toys and other items in the station to donate to the Santa Foundation , which is conducting free gifts to disadvantaged children in nearby areas, including the city.

 Franklin City Police had filmed the entire crime.

 Ben holds a basket with a baby doll.